beingRish/beingRish/README.md

- # Hey There 👋 I'm @beingRish🦥!!
+ # Hey There 👋 I'm Rishabh 🦥!!

 🎓 About me

-• I’m currently a student pursuing my Master of Computer Application

-• Full Stack Web Developer
+• I have recently done MCA from Patliputra University.

 👀 I’m interested in Web Developement

-🌱 I’m currently learning Java
+🌱 I’m currently learning FULL STACK JAVA DEVELOPEMENT

 📫 You can contact me on rishabhjuly11@gmail.com